watem-sedem/watem-sedem/docs/watem-sedem.rst

     E_t = - \frac{Q_{s,t}}{dx}

 The outgoing sediment volume of a cell is distributed to one or two target pixels.
+Every target cell receives a fraction of the available sediment of the source cell.
 The target cells are determined by the routing algorithm.
-The outgoing sediment of pixel X to pixel Y is added to the incoming sediment of pixel Y.
+The fraction of the outgoing sediment of pixel X to pixel Y is added to the incoming sediment of pixel Y.
 Pixel Y can receive sediment of multple pixels.
 The volume is converted to mass via the :ref:`bulkdensity <bulkdensity>`.